 The donuts were so large they served as both breakfast and hiking snack the next day during our adventure to the Chilean border.

-La Cabana Casa de Te
+Best Restaurants in Ushuaia: La Cabana Casa de Te

 After a hike up to Martial Glacier to take in the view of Ushuaia and the Beagle Channel make sure to stop in at La Cabana.

 Even though we didn’t make it to the foot of the glacier, Amy and I were starving and needed something yummy in our tummies.
 La Cabana did not disappoint with their vast selection of teas and large portions.
+It is also the most adorable restaurant in Ushuaia.

 The decor of the restaurant brought me back to the tea parties I used to host as a child for my Barbies and my brother’s Ninja Turtles.
 Everything was pastel colored and gave the illusion you were in a different time.
 Plush chairs cozied up to perfectly set tables in a room full of natural light.
 Amy and I couldn’t have asked for a more perfect post hike meal.